 - Car insurance.
 We needed to get car insurance to buy the car.
 Apparently not all insurance wants to insure non-Irish license holders.
 It’s not even about paying more, some people don’t want to insure.
 We heard it all depends on luck whether you get insured as non-Irish driver.
 We can both call the same company and will get different responses depending on the agent and the manager that day.
 Well I had to go to 2 companies but the second one approved my insurance in the first try.
 I did not even have to consider and sign up immediately

 - Subsidized medical care.
 I never know that a subsidized medical care would be something important for our move.
 We hardly go to government hospital back in Penang because we always have insurance to go GP then to private hospital care.
 Over second weekend in our rental, Winnie fell off the bed after hearing Emily cry out, knocked her head on the bedside table and tore hear ear cartilage.
 Blood everywhere and bumped her knee that is pretty painful.
 Our emergency plan kicked in and drove her to the nearest A&E. She did spend 9 hours there, of which 4 hours waiting for the doctor.
-They did feed her breakfast and lunch.
+She was grateful that breakfast and lunch was provided during her stay as we had to rush to the hospital in an empty stomach.
 When all is done, they just ask her to go home.
 Was told that the bill will be sent to my house and should cost me €100, of which I can claim back €75 from company provided insurance.

 - Free Lunch.
 Had to go back to the office and work since my furnitures are still in the sea freight, won’t arrive till June.
 Having lunch in the office cafe means I have to reload money into the badge.
 I was wondering why the money in the badge was not depleting much.
 Had lunch with colleagues and it was the 3rd colleagues I had lunch with that said he noticed they didn’t charge him for lunch and thought it was a mistaken.
 It was then free lunch was provided to the staff during pandemic.
 They were supposed to revoke the benefits but seems not yet.
 I checked my history and really never been charged for my lunch!
 Feeling really blessed and it does mean a lot to have a good hot meal in the office.